blodywod/CECL_Louvain_Jul25/README.md

 # What Are We Really Asking?
 A Corpus-Based Study of Task Design in Spanish L2 Writing
-### VAR4LCR Congress - July 2025
+### VAR4LCR Conference - July 2025
+### Project summary
 This repository contains the code, data, and analysis for the study "What Are We Really Asking?
 A Corpus-Based Study of Task Design in Spanish L2 Writing", presented at the VAR4LCR Congress on July 7th, 2025.
-The research explores the linguistic characteristics of writing task prompts across five open-access Spanish L2 learner corpora, with the aim of systematically classifying them based on linguistic complexity indicators.
-This study combines learner corpus research (LCR) with quantitative, corpus-based methods and unsupervised learning techniques.
+The study investigates the linguistic design of writing task prompts in five open-access Spanish L2 learner corpora.
+By applying quantitative corpus-based methods and unsupervised learning (PCA and clustering), it systematically classifies prompts according to linguistic complexity.
+Bridging learner corpus research and NLP, the study highlights that even the prompts themselves shape learner performance through their linguistic demands.
+By making these task characteristics visible, we move toward more transparent and standardized task design—laying the groundwork for more valid, interpretable, and comparable learner data in L2 research.

 ## L2 SPANISH CORPORA
-We selected five open-access L2 Spanish corpora that include written compositions along with their associated task prompts.
+I selected five open-access written L2 Spanish corpora that include written compositions along with their associated task prompts.
 #### Corpus Escrito del Español L2 (CEDEL2) v2.1 (accessed 2025-06-23)
 A multi-L1 learner corpus of Spanish as a foreign language that includes spoken and written compositions from learners at various proficiency levels and native control subcorpora.
 The corpus contains 4,334 compositions, 25 variables and 16 subcorpora—11 learner subcorpora and 5 native control subcorpora.
 #### Corpus de Textos Escritos por Universitarios Taiwaneses Estudiantes de Español